Kaiārahi

-Kaiarahi is a roll-on/roll-off ferry operated by Interislander on the Wellington to Picton interisland route between the North and South islands of New Zealand.
-As of September 2025 Kaiarahi operates four crossings of the Cook Strait each day, taking on a new schedule after the retirement of DEV Aratere.
+Kaiārahi is a roll-on/roll-off ferry operated by Interislander on the Wellington to Picton interisland route between the North and South islands of New Zealand.
+As of September 2025 Kaiarahi operates four crossings of the Cook Strait each day, taking on a new schedule after the retirement of the Aratere.

 History

-Built as the Dawn Merchant for Cenargo International Ltd in 1998, and was launched in February 1998, that same year she was chartered to Und RORO for service in Turkey.
-In 1999, she was chartered to Norse Merchant Ferries and the Norfolkline in 2002.
+Built as the Dawn Merchant for Cenargo International in 1998, and was launched in February 1998, that same year she was chartered to Und RORO for service in Turkey.
+In 1999, she was chartered to Norse Merchant Ferries and Norfolkline in 2002.
 In 2005, she transferred back to Norse Merchant Ferries and was sold to Daybreak Shipping Ltd, where she was renamed the Europax Appia.
-In 2006, she was chartered to Balearia, where she was then renamed the "Pau Casals".
-In 2009, she was transferred to T-Link Lines, where she was renamed the "T-Rex".
+In 2006, she was chartered to Balearia, where she was then renamed Pau Casals.
+In 2009, she was transferred to T-Link Lines, where she was renamed "T-Rex".

 In 2010, she was renamed the Norman Trader and chartered to LD Lines.
-She remained with them until the closure of the Dover to Boulogne route, where she then transferred to other LD Lines routes until 2011, when she was chartered to both P&O Ferries and Stena Line and then she was laid up in the River Fal at Falmouth.
+She remained with them until the closure of the Dover to Boulogne route, where she then transferred to other LD Lines routes until 2011, when she was chartered to both P&O Ferries and Stena Line and then laid up in the River Fal at Falmouth.